Sample Debugger Sessions

 remake<0>

 The line before that has position information (/tmp/libcdio-paranoia/Makefile:428).
-But at the beginning of the line is and arrow made up of two characters, ->.
-This indicates that we have not done prerequisite checking for this target yet.
+But at the beginning of the line is an arrow made up of two characters, ->.
+This indicates that we have not done the prerequisite checking for this target yet.
 Later we will come across other two-character icons like ++.
 See icons for a complete list.

 For each recursive call to remake, we’ll add another pair of angle brackets <> around the number.